-- Since there’s no source of freshwater on the island, it is highly suggested that visitors bring ample amount of water.
-Bring enough food for your stay, whether it’s for day trip or for overnight.
+- Since there’s no source of fresh water on the island, it is highly suggested that visitors bring ample amount of water.
+Bring enough food for your stay, whether it’s for a day trip or for overnight.

 - Make sure to charge all your gadgets or better bring power banks and extra batteries if you are staying overnight as there’s no source of electricity on the island.

 - Keep the place clean.
 Practice proper garbage disposal.
 Leave nothing but footprints.